2024-08-05

 Program of Activities

-• Organize independent workshops or special sessions in major meetings to promote altimetric applications in interdisciplinary earth sciences, and to increase the visibility of IAG in altimetric science; and
+• Organize independent workshops or special sessions in major meetings to promote altimetric applications in interdisciplinary earth sciences, and to increase the visibility of IAG in altimetric science.

 • Provide independent forums for potentially improved altimetry data processing and data product access, to encourage innovative and interdisciplinary scientific research and applications of satellite altimetry.